Movie Review: Grumpy old gangsters

 The pop-up history in “The Irshman” is comparable to director Quentin Tarantino’s “Once Upon A Time in Hollywood” (2019), which played fast and loose with the facts concerning cult leader Charlie Manson and the 1969 killing of movie starlet Sharon Tate and others, even to invoking an alternative-fact ending.

 In “The Irishman,” the alternative facts are a continuum, including Sheeran’s claiming that he killed Hoffa and “Crazy Joey” Gallo.
-Fantasy and fact comingle in “The Irishman,” enhanced by scenes recreated or newsreel footage included as a backdrop to, for example, the John F. Kennedy election, Bay of Pigs Invasion, assassinations of JFK and Bobby Kennedy, Nixon impeachment and Hoffa incarceration, not to mention Don Rickles’ standup, Jerry Vale concertizing and Golddiggers high-kicking dancers.
+Fantasy and fact comingle in “The Irishman,” enhanced by scenes recreated or newsreel footage included as a backdrop to, for example, the John F. Kennedy election, Bay of Pigs Invasion, Kennedy assassination, Nixon impeachment and Hoffa incarceration, not to mention Don Rickles’ standup, Jerry Vale concertizing and Golddiggers high-kicking dancers.

 “The Irishman” represents Scorsese embracing the latest in Computer Generated Technology (CGI), as he did in “Hugo” (2011).
 Industrial Light and Magic utilized CGI, with digital de-aging taking years off the faces, if not the bodies, of De Niro, Pacino and Pesci, where their faces are made to appear younger when portraying their characters in younger years.

-Embellished faces or facts, “The Irishman” spins a fascinating tale about Frank Sheeran and his cohorts.
+Embellished faces or facts, “The Irishman” spins a fascinating yarn about Frank Sheeran and his cohorts.
 In that alone, the film is worth a look.
-“The Irishman” provides bread crumbs of historic factoids, enhanced just enough as the digital de-aging of the lead actors’ faces.
+“The Irishman” provides bread crumbs of historic factoids, enhanced just enough as the CGI of the lead actors’ faces.
 To reveal too much about these elements would spoil your experience in seeing the film.

 “The Irishman” has its share of depictions of shocking violence, but it also has passages of laugh-out-loud humor.
 The production design (Bob Shaw) and art design (Laura Ballinger) is tremendous.
-Movie-goers, especially those from the Philadelphia region, will have fun seeing familiar signs and places (Latin Casino, Food Fair, Schuylkill River), cars (1949 Hudson Hornet), interior and exterior architecture (Las Vegas’ Dunes Hotel) and fashions (wide ties and even wider lapels) from the 1950s through 1970s.
+Movie-goers, especially those from the Philadelphia region, will have fun seeing familiar signs and places (Food Fair, Schuylkill River, Latin Casino), cars (1949 Hudson Hornet), interior and exterior architecture (Las Vegas’ Dunes Hotel) and fashions (wide ties and even wider lapels) from the 1950s through 1970s.
 The cinematography (mostly 35mm; Director of Photography Rodrigo Prieto) is imaginative.
 The editing (Thelma Schoonmaker) is crisp.
 “The Irishman” has seamless flashbacks.
 The soundtrack has Scorsese’s usual bevy of pop music in the key of decades.